pablo8635/project1/README.md

 People with high socioeconomic level get less diseases/illnesses related with sedentary life style and junk food consumption because they have more health education due to more opportunities and greater access to information.

 # Description
 Cardiovascular and high blood pressure diseases are among the leading causes of global mortality and is expected to rise over the next few decades, mainly due to aging.
-Eventhough a clear relation exists, other factors are also affecting growth rates. **The hypothesis states a relation between low socioeconomic level (income) and higher rates of diseases, supposing the population is less educated on health topics.**  PONER ALGO MAS AQUI
+Eventhough a clear relation exists, other factors are also affecting growth rates. **The hypothesis states a relation between low socioeconomic level (income) and higher rates of diseases, supposing the population is less educated on health topics.**

+The United Stes is one of the Top countries being consistently affected during the last years by both, aging and disparity of income between the extreme edges of the economically active population.

 As the income gap between rich and poor widens, the importance of monitoring health disparities across the income spectrum rises, and the debated amount of appropriate government spending on health care makes income-related health inequality an even more relevant subject to study.